tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 | Response.comment | bdqffdq:hasResponseComment | A human readable interpretation of the results of the Test.|
 | Response.qualifier | bdqffdq:ResponseQualifier, bdqffdq:hasResponseQualifier | Additional structured information that qualifies the bdq:Response, intended as an extension point for uncertainty.|

-See the section [Structure of a Response (normative)](../../bdqcore/index.md#31-Structure-of-Response-normative) of the [BDQ Core Tests and Assertions](../../bdqcore/index.md) for further normative guidance on Responses as RDF or as data structures in non-RDF settings.
+See the section [Structure of a Response (normative)](../../bdqtest/index.md#31-Structure-of-Response-normative) of the [BDQ Tests and Assertions](../../bdqtest/index.md) for further normative guidance on Responses as RDF or as data structures in non-RDF settings.

-### 3.5 Organization of the bdqcore classes
+### 3.5 Organization of the bdqtest classes

 Following is a knowledge graph showing the is-a relationships between the classes in bdqffdq:

 ![Diagram of the is-a class relationships of bdqffdq, as a tree expanding left to right, with the root owl:Thing node not shown.](bdqffdq_class_diagram.png "Diagram showing the relationships among the bdqffdq classes.")

-### 3.6 Example representation of a BDQ Core Test
+### 3.6 Example representation of a BDQ Test

 Below is a fragment in Turtle describing VALIDATION_COUNTRY_FOUND, composed of a Validation, linking an ActedUpon Information Element, a Criterion, and the ResourceType SingleRecord, with the Validation linked to a ValidationMethod, and from there a Specification.
 Also shown is a ValidationPolicy linking this Validation to a UseCase.

-     <bdqcore:69b2efdc-6269-45a4-aecb-4cb99c2ae134> a <bdqffdq:Validation> ;
+     <bdqtest:69b2efdc-6269-45a4-aecb-4cb99c2ae134> a <bdqffdq:Validation> ;
          rdfs:comment "Does the value of dwc:country occur in the bdq:sourceAuthority?" ;
          rdfs:label "Does the value of dwc:country occur in the bdq:sourceAuthority?
 Validation for SingleRecord" ;
          skos:prefLabel "VALIDATION_COUNTRY_FOUND" ;